Marcel-TO/DL2-save-editor/README.md

 TO DO...

-Break the code in sperate files for easier management.
+Break the code in seperate files for easier management.

 Get a new consistent value for backpack or try using a parsing method to just parse the file directly/find patterns and handle each section correctly.